Thank you for subscribing

 In summer, open windows during cooler parts of the day to let breezes in and hot air out.
 During the hottest part of the day, close your window’s blinds or curtains to prevent the sun from overheating your rooms.
 “Having some kind of shade covering in front of your windows can make a massive difference to how hot your house actually gets," Davies says.

-Try running your ceiling fans over the air conditioning unit if your rental has them or use a pedestal fan to help circulate the air.
+If available, use ceiling or pedestal fans instead of the air conditioning to circulate air.
 Fans only cost about two cents an hour to run and can reduce temperatures by two or three degrees.
-If you use a split-system, set the temperature between 25°C and 27°C in summer.
+If you use a split-system, set the temperature between 23°C and 26°C in summer.
 You can also ask your landlord for an air conditioner service to keep your unit running as efficiently as possible.

-If your rental doesn’t have fans or an air conditioning, Davies suggests trying a ‘reverse heat pack’.
+If your rental doesn’t have fans or an air conditioning (they're not required to in Victoria), Davies suggests trying a ‘reverse heat pack’.
 “When it’s really hot overnight, take an ice pack, wrap it in a tea towel, and take it to bed with you to help you cool down and sleep.”

 man putting a clothes dryer cycle on